 When you own the currency, you own it.
 The risk you run is the devaluation of that particular currency versus other currencies.
 You also run the risk of inflation and that the currency amount you own has less purchasing power in the future.
 But that is it.
-Owning and trading your currencies at a 1:1 rate is not that dangerous in fact.
+Owning and trading your currencies at a 1:1 rate is not as dangerous as other strategies.

 The key difference is when you add leverage to the mix.
 Using leverage is a risky business.
 Even if you use a forex position calculator, you may still end up losing money.
 If you use leverage and you do not use a stop loss, you are gambling and you are at risk of losing all your capital and getting a margin call.
 The risk disclaimers are there for a reason, not just for the formality.
 The warnings are not nonsense.
 The lower the leverage the better, as the expectancy rate of your capital surviving and sustaining any string of losses increases.

 With leverage the game is simple: you need to use it to protect your entire capital or trading capital.

 The Stop Loss problems

 What we traders must do and the only thing we can do is find the best return to risk ratio opportunities that succeed often enough.
 Otherwise, these trade opportunities create on average a positive expected rate of return in the long term.
-Another thing traders can do is find the best place for their stop in comparison to their type of strategy, the structure of the stop market, key levels, the time factor, a trader’s character & psychology, etc. More on that later on.
+Another thing traders can do is find the best place for their stop in comparison to their type of strategy, the structure of the stop market, key levels, the time factor, a trader’s character & psychology, etc. We'll offer more on that later on.